pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       Changes the rectangle of an annotation.
 The annotation can be moved around and both sides of the rectangle can be independently scaled.
 However, the annotation appearance will never get rotated, flipped or sheared.

-      :arg rect: the new rectangle of the annotation.
-This could e.g. be a rectangle ``rect = Annot.rect * M`` with a suitable :ref:`Matrix` M (only scaling and translating will yield the expected effect).
+      :arg rect: the new rectangle of the annotation (finite and not empty).
+E.g. using a value of `annot.rect + (5, 5, 5, 5))` will shift the annot position 5 pixels right and down.

       :type rect: :ref:`Rect`